GSA/digitalgov.gov/content/communities/rpa-community.md

 uid: rpa
 date: 2019-04-24 2:32:10 -0400
 title: "Robotic Process Automation (RPA) CoP"
-summary: ''
+summary: We are a group who is working to accelearate robotic process automation (RPA) adoption in the federal government.

 ---

-We are a group who is working to accelerate robotic process automation (RPA) adoption in the federal government.

 ## Join